Defining Diction for Singers + 7 Pronunciation Exercises & Rules When Singing

 If you are working with a vocal coach, do make sure you’re clear on the style of singing that is right for you.
 Good diction is important across all styles.
 However, for some styles, it is much crisper, for example, Classical and Musical Theatre, whereas in other genres you can get away with less crisp and pronounced diction.

-Rules for diction
+Rules for diction when singing

 - Warm up and include diction exercises.
 This will train you to get in the habit of shaping your mouth and placing your tongue properly.
 It will also help warm up all of your muscles needed for singing.